 TGD individuals: Your screening recommendations are based on your sexual history and body parts, along with your social, family, and hormonal history.

 The World Professional Association of Transgender Health (WPATH) is one of the organizations which helps to set the standards of care today for TGD individuals.
 North Memorial Health Clinic providers in Brooklyn Center follow current WPATH standards of care with TGD health issues related to hormones, surgery, screening recommendations, and more.

 Tobacco use is the leading cause of avoidable death in the US with nearly double the prevalence of tobacco use in the LGBTQIA+ population.
 We all know smoking is bad for you, but quitting is not easy.
 You and your provider can discuss tools to help you quit.

 Primary care is key

 Together with your doctor, you can determine what screenings and prevention plans are right for you.
-North Memorial Health has created an environment where the LGBT community feels welcomed and can receive quality care along with other members of their family.
+North Memorial Health has created an environment where the LGBTQIA+ community feels welcomed and can receive quality care along with other members of their family, however you define family.
 You can be confident that routine screenings will be provided by a medical team who will treat you and your family with respect and empathy.

 To make an appointment, call 763-581-CARE or schedule online.